2013 Chevrolet Tahoe Performance

 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-The Tahoe is one of the better-performing large SUVs in the segment.
-Even though it is a large truck-based SUV, test drivers think that the Tahoe maneuvers great in the city and rides smoothly on the highway.
-In addition, the Tahoe gets good fuel economy ratings for the class, and comes in a hybrid model for even better gas mileage.
+The 2013 Chevrolet Tahoe is one of the better-performing large SUVs in the segment, according to critics.
+Even though it is a large truck-based SUV, test drivers think that the Tahoe maneuvers well in the city and rides smoothly on the highway.
+In addition, the Tahoe gets good fuel economy ratings for the class and comes in a hybrid model for even better gas mileage.
 Shoppers who don’t need the Tahoe’s towing abilities or seating capacity may be better served by a crossover, which tend to get better fuel economy and are easier to drive.

 - "Tahoe's smooth drivetrains are the stars of the show.
 The 5.3-liter V8 engine especially is a model of refinement." -- Consumer Guide